Sofía Luini

-Sofía Luini ([soˈfi.a ˈlwini]; born 11 November 1992) is an Argentine tennis player.
+Sofía Luini ([soˈfi.a ˈlwini]; born 11 November 1992) is an inactive Argentine tennis player.

 Luini has won one singles title and ten doubles titles on the ITF Circuit.
 On 22 September 2014, she reached her best singles ranking of world No. 492.
 On 24 November 2014, she peaked at No. 308 in the doubles rankings.

-Partnering Guadalupe Pérez Rojas, Luini won her first $50k tournament at the CIT Paraguay Open, defeating Anastasia Pivovarova and Patricia Maria Țig in the 2014 final.
+Partnering Guadalupe Pérez Rojas, Luini won her first $50k tournament at the Paraguay Open, defeating Anastasia Pivovarova and Patricia Maria Țig in the 2014 final.